 To get started, make your way over to the Facebook Ad Manager and click “Audiences”.
 You’re going to mostly make use of “Custom Audiences”, which are either CSVs of email addresses you control or retargeting data.
-A “Lookalike Audience” is Facebook’s attempt to find additional people to target based off of people who are mutual friends of those who already exist in one of your custom audiences.
+A “Lookalike Audience” is Facebook’s attempt to find additional people to target based on people who are mutual friends of those who already exist in one of your custom audiences.
 A “Saved Audience” is a saved targeting filter, where you can mix and match including audiences, excluding audiences, and filtering down your list based on age, sex, location, marital status, and more.

 Have you ever seen an ad for a website you recently visited?
 If so, smile!
 You’ve been remarketed to.

-Remarketing (also known as retargeting) is some of the most cost effective and powerful marketing available.
-You can promote ads to people who have visited your website and didn’t end up doing whatever you wanted them to do, like opt-ing in to your newsletter.
+Remarketing (also known as retargeting) is some of the most cost-effective and powerful marketing available.
+You can promote ads to people who have visited your website and didn’t end up doing whatever you wanted them to do, like opting into your newsletter.